 There are conflicting reports about the current situation with the tours.
 Backpackers in San Pedro Prison are certainly a less common sight than 10 years ago but like many things in Bolivia, if you’ve got money you can make things happen.
 There are recent reports of a total ban thanks to a Hollywood movie due to be released about San Pedro.
 The authorities don’t like to admit that the tours ever take place (they definitely do) so any sort of publicity like this tends to make it harder to visit.

-Your best bet is to talk to fellow travellers in Bolivia and especially La Paz and try to go as a large group if you are in any way concerned about the safety of it.
+Your best bet is to talk to fellow travellers in South America and especially La Paz and try to go as a large group if you are in any way concerned about the safety of it.
 Head to the San Pedro Plaza and hang around for a bit.
 You may well be approached about tours but be wary of conmen.
 If that fails head to the main gate of the prison where there is a steady flow of comings and goings and see what you can do.
 Tours are likely to cost in the region of $25 (which includes a bribe to the guards to get you in).

 Read Marching Powder by Rusty Young for a fascinating insight into life in the prison through the eyes of Thomas Mcfadden, an Englishman convicted of drug trafficking at La Paz Airport in the 1990’s.

 Photos of San Pedro in 2009 and courtesy of Brenski on flickr.

 This article was published in November 2011.